sunney23421/Warehouse_sys/README.md

 # Warehouse_system

-This project is about object oriented programming wiht C# :factory:
+This project is about object oriented programming with C# :factory:

 # What is Warehouse_system
 It is software application to keep stock, control, and manage inventory.